j-haacker/cryoswath/docs/prerequisites.rst

 Data dependencies
 -----------------

-cryoswath needs a reference elevation model.
+CryoSwath needs a reference elevation model.
 Currently, ArcticDEM and REMA of the Polar Geospatial Center, University of Minnesota (https://www.pgc.umn.edu/data/) are supported.
 To use other sources, add their paths to :func:`cryoswath.misc.get_dem_reader`.
 Deposit them in